mekomsolutions/openmrs-module-initializer/README.md

 ### Get in touch
 * On [OpenMRS Talk](https://talk.openmrs.org/)
-  * Sign up, start a conversation and ping us with the mention `@MekomSolutions` in your message.
+  * Sign up, start a conversation and ping us with the mention [`@MekomSolutions`](https://talk.openmrs.org/g/MekomSolutions) in your post.
 * On Slack:

   * Join the [Initializer channel](https://openmrs.slack.com/archives/CPC20CBFH) and ping us with a `@Mekom` mention.